sergiubut2024/sergiu-lauravoicu-medicoverHospital/HospitalManagementSys/README.md

 <h3>Database Configuration</h3>
 <p>To log in as an admin, doctor, or receptionist, ensure that the correct credentials are entered into the <code>h_user</code> table in the SQL Server database.</p>

-<h2>Conclusion</h2>
-<p>The "Medicover Hospital Demo" is a comprehensive web application built with Java-based technologies, designed to demonstrate typical functionalities required by healthcare facilities.
-It is structured to provide a secure, scalable, and user-friendly environment for managing hospital operations through a role-based access control system.</p>